How To Feed A Loon

 • Gently mix in the avocado, orange juice, and salt.

-1 large avocado, 2 tbsp orange juice, 1 tsp Kosher salt
+1 large avocado, 2 tablespoon orange juice, 1 teaspoon Kosher salt

 • Serve at once with tortilla chips, lime garnish, and hot sauce, if desired.